cmu-sei/Player.Api/docs/Permissions.md

 - Team Roles - When a User is added to a Team in a View, their Team Membership has a Team Role that applies Permissions to that User only for that specific Team.
 The default Team Roles are:

-  - View Member - Can view and access all objects within the View.
+  - View Member - Can view and access all objects within the Team.
-  - View Admin - Can perform all View actions, including managing User access to the View.
+  - View Admin - Can perform all View actions across all Teams in the View, including managing User access to the View.
 When creating a new View, the creator is given the `View Admin` Role in that View.
   - Observer - Can view all objects within the View, but not many any changes.

   Custom Team Roles can be created if different Permissions combinations are needed.